Sister

 Three sisters from the Spencer family, c.
 1902.

-Isabel, Princess Imperial of Brazil and her sister Princess Leopoldina riding horses, c.
-1868.

 A sister is a woman or a girl who shares parents or a parent with another individual; a female sibling.
 The male counterpart is a brother.
 Although the term typically refers to a familial relationship, it is sometimes used endearingly to refer to non-familial relationships.
 A full sister is a first-degree relative.

 Overview

 The English word sister comes from Old Norse systir which itself derives from Proto-Germanic *swestēr, both of which have the same meaning, i.e. sister.
 Some studies have found that sisters display more traits indicating jealousy around their siblings than their male counterparts, brothers.
 In some cultures, sisters are afforded a role of being under the protection by male siblings, especially older brothers, from issues ranging from bullies or sexual advances by womanizers.
 In some quarters, the term sister has gradually broadened its colloquial meaning to include individuals stipulating kinship.
 In response, in order to avoid equivocation, some publishers prefer the usage of female sibling over sister.
 Males with a twin sister sometimes view her as their female alter ego, or what they would have been like if they had two X chromosomes.
 A study in Perth, Australia found that girls having only younger brothers resulted in a chastity effect: losing their virginity on average more than a year later than average.
 This has been hypothesized as being attributed to the pheromones in their brothers' sweat and household-related errands.